eco4cast/unconf2023GroundBeetles/tutorials/ESA2024/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

 Figure: NULL forecasts of ground beetle abundance at OSBS
 </p>

+Note the difference in the scale of the y-axis between the two forecasts.
+How might this affect your use of the two different models as null models?

 ### 3.5.2 Forecast beetle abundance: regression models

 Regression on climate model outputs allows us to make predictions about